 1. Voluntary Standards – These standards are not required by law but are accepted by manufacturers and suppliers in various industries and niches.
 Voluntary standards help keep their customers safe but also act as a way to save money by avoiding costly recalls.

 3. Recalls – When products are defective or otherwise unsafe, a recall may be made.
 In some cases, companies may issue voluntary recalls to avoid liability.
-However, the ACCC has the authority to issue compulsory recalls when companies or industries do not wish to comply with voluntary recalls.
+However, the ACCC has the authority to issue mandatory recalls when companies or industries do not wish to comply with voluntary recalls.

 While You Are Shopping

 Even if you have done your due diligence before leaving home, many other steps can be taken while you are shopping to make sure the products you purchase are safe.
 When you see something that looks like it would make a good present for the holidays, inspect the item and its packaging.
-Warning labels and safety information, if mandated, should be prominently displayed through a variety of means, including large lettering, capital letters, encapsulated boxes or bright colors.
+Warning labels and safety information, if mandated, should be prominently displayed through a variety of means, including large lettering, capital letters, encapsulated boxes or bright colours.
 Always read this information carefully because it may pertain to the recipient of your gift.

-In addition to warning labels, it is important to read the other product information.
+In addition to warning labels, it is essential to read the other product information.
 For instance, many items are not appropriate for young children.
-Most products meant for children in Australia are age graded for safety and development reasons.
+Most products meant for children in Australia are age-graded for safety and development reasons.
 If you are buying gifts for children three years of age or younger, pay particular attention to products that may pose choking hazards.
 Although these items should include warning labels, it doesn’t hurt to check them yourself.
 They should have no small parts that may easily be pulled or broken off, and complete items should not be so small that they can fit into a 32 mm film canister.
 You may also use the Choke Check tool provided free by the ACCC.